avoitenko/NBomber.FastHttpClient/README.md

 The reason for creating this repository is that using HttpClient for load testing comes with a lot of overhead.

-Replacing HttpClient to TCPClient gives a performance boost by several times if your responses are very short, up to 1 ms.
+Replacing HttpClient to TCPClient gives a performance boost by several times if your server responses are very short, up to 1 ms.

-I started the Http Server and measured the performance.
-The code of HttpServer localted in server.py file.
+I started the python http Server and measured the performance.
+The code of HttpServer localted in **server.py** file.
+Run by **server.bat**

 Also I compared results with JMeter which is taken as a standard.